-- The cost of training programs and training materials, - In-state travel costs and registration fees for training weatherization staff, - Labor/Fringe costs for staff compensated from weatherization funds, - The cost of subscriptions to Weatherization Program-related periodicals, - Program evaluation costs, including labor costs, in accordance with the program budget, - Costs associated with out-of-state training when approved in the agency T&TA Workbook, - The cost of training certifications that are required by the Division or DOE, including but not limited to, Energy Auditor, Quality Control Inspector, Lead-Safe Renovator, Asbestos Supervisor, and Asbestos Inspector. - The cost of travel to Ad Hoc Work Group meetings for designated employees; - State-directed agency meetings; - All or part of the cost of training contractors (see 5.3.7.2 Contractor Training) is only permitted with PB T&TA funds; and - Education for customers on energy conservation practices, including the information that is relevant to conditions noted in the home, the identification of the measures completed on their home and how to maintain those measures over their lifetime.
+- The cost of training programs and training materials, - In-state travel costs and registration fees for training weatherization staff, - Labor/Fringe costs for staff compensated from weatherization funds while attending weatherization related training. - The cost of subscriptions to Weatherization Program-related periodicals, - Program evaluation costs, including labor costs, in accordance with the program budget, - Costs associated with in-state or out-of-state training when approved in the agency T&TA Workbook.
+Meal reimbursement rates shall conform to agency travel policies and shall not exceed rates established by the General Services Administration (GSA).
+Hotel rates shall not exceed the rate for the conference.
+Any travel expenses falling outside of the conference or the days immediately preceding and following are not reimbursable without a documented reason (i.e., Weather, flight delays). - The cost of training certifications that are required by the Division or DOE, including but not limited to, Energy Auditor, Quality Control Inspector, Lead-Safe Renovator, Asbestos Supervisor, and Asbestos Inspector. - The cost of travel to Ad Hoc Work Group meetings for designated employees; - State-directed agency meetings; - All or part of the cost of training contractors (see 5.3.7.2 Contractor Training) is only permitted with DOE or PB T&TA funds; and - Education for customers on energy conservation practices, including the information that is relevant to conditions noted in the home, the identification of the measures completed on their home and how to maintain those measures over their lifetime.
 The Wisconsin Weatherization Customer Guidebook is designed to incorporate that information for the program's customers.